camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 ### Set up the stack

-For a Java-based set up using Camunda 8 SaaS and Spring Boot, use the following stack:
+For a Java-based setup using Camunda 8 SaaS and Spring Boot, use the following stack:

 #### Camunda 8 SaaS account and cluster

-If you're new to Camunda SaaS, please check out our [Getting started guide](/guides/introduction-to-camunda-8.md#getting-started) to set up your environment.
+If you're new to Camunda SaaS, check out our [getting started guide](/guides/introduction-to-camunda-8.md#getting-started) to set up your environment.

-After signing up, create a cluster by following [Creating a Cluster in Camunda 8](/guides/create-cluster.md), which provides step-by-step instructions on setting up a new cluster in the Camunda 8 environment.
+After signing up, create a cluster by following [creating a cluster in Camunda 8](/guides/create-cluster.md), which provides step-by-step instructions on setting up a new cluster in the Camunda 8 environment.

 #### Spring Boot